 Best Phlebotomy Schools in Indiana

 If you want to start a phlebotomy career in Indiana, your first step is picking a good training program.
 Employers look for technicians who trained at accredited schools, know current safety rules, and are prepared for certification.
-Choosing the right place to learn will set you up for success.
+Choosing the right place to learn will help you compare options.

 In Indiana, phlebotomists are not licensed by the state.
 Most employers, however, require completion of a recognized program and national certification.
 That means your school should prepare you for exams from groups like the National Healthcareer Association (NHA) or the American Society for Clinical Pathology (ASCP).